riaz1751/LMNH-ale-alw-plants-project/pipeline/README.md

 ## Table relationships

-- Country: Once country can have many cities
+- Country: One country can have many cities
 - City: Linked to a single country
 - Botanist: Identified using unique emial
 - Plant: Belongs to a city